 How we work

-USAID’s Urban Team in the E3 Bureau supports missions with LU supports missions in improved planning, programming, and decision-making through generating and disseminating evidence-based research; piloting and evaluating innovative technologies and approaches; leveraging geospatial data and technology; and providing missions with technical assistance, training, and advisory services.
+USAID’s Urban Team in the E3 Bureau supports missions in improved planning, programming, and decision-making through generating and disseminating evidence-based research; piloting and evaluating innovative technologies and approaches; leveraging geospatial data and technology; and providing missions with technical assistance, training, and advisory services.
 The Urban Team also collaborates with global partners, other U.S. government agencies, the private sector, and civil society to help shape and implement global policies, develop and test tools and practical guidance documents, and leverage partner funding and expertise to address critical development challenges.
 For more information, contact us at email@example.com.